 "Welcome to Alameda and thank you for your interest in our church family!
 It is our constant prayer that God will bless us with the opportunity to share faith and life with more and more people, and you are an answer to that simple prayer.
-The Alameda Church of Christ exists for the purpose of developing committed followers of Jesus Christ.
+The Alameda Church of Christ exists for the purpose of making Jesus known by living as disciples, growing as disciples, and making disciples.
 As His disciples, we aspire to exalt God in worship and giving, encounter God in prayer, encourage one another in fellowship, edify others through acts of service, equip believers through teaching and ministry, and evangelize our community and the world through proclamation and missions.
 We call these expectations the “Six E’s” of discipleship.
 Simply put, our commitment is to encourage, equip, and empower our members to faithfully carry out their God-given purpose.
 At Alameda, you will find a congregation of authentic Christians who are doing their best to follow Jesus.
 We are not perfect—far from it—but we have placed our faith in a perfect Savior who helps us overcome our weaknesses and gives us the strength to walk through a fallen and broken world.
 Our lives have been so changed by Christ that we want everyone to experience the hope, joy, peace, purpose, grace, and love that we have found in Him.
 I hope you will decide to join us in our efforts to share the hope-filling message of Christ with our community and the world."

 Alameda Church of Christ is...

 We believe that the Bible is the inspired Word of God and we submit to its teachings in our worship, ministry, and personal lives because the Bible reveals God’s character, our purpose, and life’s meaning.
 We do not look to any outside creed for direction and we are free of denominational power structures.
 We simply desire to be the kind of church prescribed in the New Testament.